PGDTWeb: A self-paced, online training in prolonged grief disorder therapy’s 7 signature principles and procedures.

 The course is approved for 8.0 continuing education contact hours.

-The Center for Prolonged Grief at Columbia School of Social Work is recognized by the New York State Education Department's State Board for Mental Health Practitioners and State Board for Psychology as an approved provider of continuing education for licensed marriage and family therapists (#MFT-0080), licensed mental health counselors (#MHC-0104) and licensed psychologists (#PSY-0150).
+The Center for Prolonged Grief at Columbia School of Social Work is recognized by the New York State Education Department's State Board for Mental Health Practitioners and State Board for Psychology as an approved provider of continuing education for licensed social workers (#SW-0727), licensed marriage and family therapists (#MFT-0080), licensed mental health counselors (#MHC-0104) and licensed psychologists (#PSY-0150).
 This program is also approved by the American Psychological Association.
 The Center for Prolonged Grief maintains responsibility for the program content.

-The Center for Telepsychology is recognized by the New York State Education Department’s State Board of Social Work as an approved provider of continuing education for licensed social workers (#SW-0181).
 This program is also approved by the National Association of Social Workers through the Center for Telepsychology (Provider #886582271).